fastify/fastify/docs/Logging.md

     }
 })
 ```
-⚠️ `pino-pretty` needs to be installed as a dev dependency, It is not included by default for performance reasons.
+⚠️ `pino-pretty` needs to be installed as a dev dependency, it is not included by default for performance reasons.

 ### Usage
 You can use the logger like this in your route handlers: